kiranbangde/Jenkins-/README.md

 Jenkins is a simple, extensible, and user-friendly open source tool that provides CI services for application development.

+The concept of plugins makes Jenkins more attractive, easy to learn, and easy to use.
+There are various categories of plugins available such as Source code management, Slave launchers and controllers, Build triggers, Build tools, Build notifies, Build reports, other post-build actions.

 ### Jenkins is a continious integration tool .

 jenkins was originally devlop by sun microsystem.